 A brain hemorrhage, or brain bleed, is a life-threatening stroke that requires quick treatment for the best outcome.
 Almost 69 million healthy life years are lost each year due to brain bleed-related death and disability.
 Currently, the biggest diagnosing challenges are the demanding interpretation of images and lack of radiology resources, particularly in hectic emergency care settings.

-HUS Helsinki University Hospital, CGI and Planmeca have jointly developed an artificial intelligence solution (AI Head Analysis) that assists radiologists and clinical doctors in interpreting brain CT scans and detecting the most common types of non-traumatic brain hemorrhages.
+HUS Helsinki University Hospital, CGI and Planmeca have jointly developed an artificial intelligence solution (CGI AI Head) that assists radiologists and clinical doctors in interpreting brain CT scans and detecting the most common types of non-traumatic brain hemorrhages.

 “Each year, millions of people across the globe are diagnosed with some type of brain hemorrhage—an acute condition that requires a prompt and accurate diagnosis,” said Miikka Korja, Innovation Director and Associate Professor of Neurosurgery at Helsinki University Hospital.
 “This number is increasing year by year, while the number of radiologists is decreasing.
 Further, interpreting head CT scans requires time and experience, but most emergency clinics are very busy.”